Squeyed-Addons/VCC-Docs/README.md

 If you have decided to purchase this add-on you have my sincere thanks, I hope you enjoy using this add-on!

-Here you will find all of the information you will require to install and use the Vertex Colour Controls Blender addon.
+Here you will find all of the information you will require to install and use the Vertex Colour Controls Blender add-on.

 ![](https://github.com/Squeyed-Addons/VCC-Docs/blob/main/Media/Images/VCC%20Title%20Image.png?raw=true)